-The actions and feedback was collated and consulted on to develop King’s Climate & Sustainability Action Plan.
-Since then King’s CAN has grown to more than 400 members and the focus has shifted to implementing the agreed sustainability actions.
+The actions and feedback were collated and consulted on to develop King’s Climate & Sustainability Action Plan.
+Since then, King’s CAN has grown to more than 400 members and the focus has shifted to implementing the agreed sustainability actions.

-King’s CAN focuses on solutions to reduce our carbon emissions, while maximising positive impact on climate action.
+King’s CAN focusses on solutions to reduce our carbon emissions, while maximising positive impact on climate action.